ginarice136/notes/README.md

 # 2023-12-21
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and harder to maintain.
 Always strive to write clean, readable, and concise code.
 Refactor and eliminate unnecessary complexity whenever possible.
 Remember, tomorrow's you or another developer will感谢 today's you for creating maintainable and understandable software."

+# 2023-12-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always write concise, well-documented code, as this will make it easier for others to understand and contribute to your project.
+Don't be afraid to ask for help or advice from others, because this can lead to you learning new skills and improving your knowledge.
+Finally, always keep learning and staying up-to-date with new technologies and programming languages.